 - Challenges with blood sugar and insulin regulation

-However, not every woman with PCOS will have all of these symptoms.
-PCOS is a spectrum, and symptoms can vary widely from person to person.
+However, not every woman with PMOS will have all of these symptoms.
+PMOS is a spectrum, and symptoms can vary widely from person to person.

-While the exact cause of PCOS isn’t fully understood, factors like genetics, insulin resistance, and low-grade inflammation are believed to contribute to its development.
+While the exact cause of PMOS isn’t fully understood, factors like genetics, insulin resistance, and low-grade inflammation are believed to contribute to its development.

 Why Insulin Sensitivity Matters

-One of the most important underlying issues in PCOS is insulin resistance, a condition where the body's cells don't respond normally to insulin.
-When insulin levels are elevated, it can trigger the ovaries to produce more androgens, potentially disrupting ovulation and leading to fertility issues along with many other symptoms associated with PCOS.
+One of the most important underlying issues in PMOS is insulin resistance, a condition where the body's cells don't respond normally to insulin.
+When insulin levels are elevated, it can trigger the ovaries to produce more androgens, potentially disrupting ovulation and leading to fertility issues along with many other symptoms associated with PMOS.

-Supporting healthy insulin function is a key part of many PCOS management strategies, and this can include nutrition, physical activity, stress management, and, in some cases, targeted nutritional support.
+Supporting healthy insulin function is a key part of many PMOS management strategies, and this can include nutrition, physical activity, stress management, and, in some cases, targeted nutritional support.

 - Myo-inositol is linked to healthy hormone balance and ovarian function.